YMCA: 19th century

 The Young Men's Christian Association (YMCA) was founded on 6 June 1844, by George Williams and eleven friends.
 Williams was a London draper who was typical of the young men drawn to the cities by the Industrial Revolution.
 They were concerned about the lack of healthy activities for young men in major cities; the options available were usually taverns and brothels.
 Williams' idea grew out of meetings he held for prayer and Bible-reading among his fellow workers in a business in the city of London, and on 6 June 1844, he held the first meeting that led to the founding of YMCA with the purpose of "the improving of the spiritual condition of young men engaged in the drapery, embroidery, and other trades."
 The first YMCA premises opened on Great Russell Street, London, in 1844.
 Anthony Ashley-Cooper, 7th Earl of Shaftesbury served as YMCA's first president from 1851 until his death in 1885.

 By 1845, YMCA started a popular series of lectures that from 1848 were held at Exeter Hall, London, and started being published the following year, with the series running until 1865.

-YMCA was associated with industrialisation and the movement of young people to cities to work.
+YMCA was associated with industrialization and the movement of young people to cities to work.
 YMCA "combined preaching in the streets and the distribution of religious tracts with a social ministry.
 Philanthropists saw them as places for wholesome recreation that would preserve youth from the temptations of alcohol, gambling, and prostitution and that would promote good citizenship."

 The YMCA spread outside the United Kingdom in part thanks to the Great Exhibition of 1851, the first in a series of World's Fairs which was held in Hyde Park, London.
 Later that year there were YMCAs in Australia, Belgium, Canada, France, Germany, Hong Kong, the Netherlands, Switzerland, and the United States.

 The idea of creating a truly global movement with an international headquarters was led by Henry Dunant, Secretary of YMCA Geneva, who would later go on to found the International Committee of the Red Cross and win the first Nobel Peace Prize.
-Dunant successfully convinced YMCA Paris to organise the first YMCA World Conference.
+Dunant successfully convinced YMCA Paris to organize the first YMCA World Conference.
 The Conference took place in August 1855, bringing together 99 young delegates from nine countries, held before the Exposition Universelle (1855).
 They discussed joining in a federation to enhance cooperation amongst individual YMCA societies.
 This marked the beginning of the World Alliance of YMCAs.
 The conference adopted the Paris Basis, a common mission for all present and future national YMCAs.
 Its motto was taken from the Bible, "That they all may be one" (John 17:21).